projectcalico/calico/master/getting-started/openstack/installation/ubuntu.md

 ---
-title: 'Ubuntu 14.04 Packaged Install Instructions'
+title: 'Ubuntu Packaged Install Instructions'
 ---

-These instructions will take you through a first-time install of Calico using the latest packages on a system running Ubuntu 14.04 with either OpenStack Icehouse, Juno, Kilo or Liberty.
+These instructions will take you through a first-time install of Calico using the latest packages on a system running Ubuntu 14.04 (Trusty) or 16.04 (Xenial), with OpenStack Icehouse, Juno, Kilo, Liberty or Mitaka.
 If you are upgrading an existing system, please see [this document](opens-upgrade) instead for upgrade instructions.

 There are three sections to the install: installing etcd, upgrading control nodes to use Calico, and upgrading compute nodes to use Calico.